chloeloveland/obsidian-backup/Submittables/1033 Coursework 1.md

 	FOREIGN KEY(RouteNumber) REFERENCES Route(RouteNumber)
 );
 ```
+---
 > [!Warning] Changes made
-> During data entry I realised that the relationship between operator and route is *not* many-one, and is instead many-many.
+> During data entry I realised that the relationship between operator and route is *not* many-one, but many-many.
 I will add a join table for the relationship called `OperatorRoute`.
 The diagram is updated to reflect this (see below), and the database will be updated.

 ![[coursework1ERdiagramupdated.png|centre|375]]